ArnaudHalvick/e-commerce-mern-stack-improved/frontend/src/pages/verification/README.md

 # Verification Module

-This module handles all the email and password verification processes in the e-commerce application.
+This module handles all the email verification processes in the e-commerce application.
 It follows a modular architecture with reusable components, custom hooks, and separated styling for better maintainability and code reuse.

 ## Directory Structure